RalphDesmangles/ralphdesmangles.github.io/_drafts/2023-03-13-gathering-ad-credentials-2023.md

 # NetBIOS and LLMNR Spoofing

-An NBNS and LLMNR spoofing attack occurs when an attack manipulates broadcast traffic being sent over the network to force an authentication attempt to the attacker machine, rather the requested resource on the respective server.
-This type of attack is known as a Man-in-the-Middle (MitM).
-Typically the go-to tool for most testers using Linux is [responder], however, a new tool namely, [pretender], has started to gain some traction.
-For now we will stick with responder.
+NetBIOS and LLMNR spoofing attacks involve manipulating broadcast traffic on a network to redirect authentication attempts to the attacker's machine instead of the intended server.
+This attack is known as a Man-in-the-Middle (MitM) attack, and it can be executed using tools like Responder or the recently popularized Pretender.
+For this guide, we'll focus on using Responder.

-*To perform this attack we must be present on the same local network as our victim machine*

-Let's start out by running responder in analyze mode, this mode is preferred when first running the tool to identify if LLMNR/NBNS protocols are in use without affecting the network.
+To carry out this type of attack, the attacker must be on the same local network as the victim machine.
+Before attempting the attack, it's recommended to run Responder in analyze mode, which allows you to identify if LLMNR/NBNS protocols are in use without impacting the network.
+As shown in the image below, Responder listens for various network protocols.

 [PIC OF RESPONDER IN ANALYZE MODE]